• Skip to primary navigation

 Alaska Aquatic Invasive Species Clearinghouse (AK Aqua)

-The Alaska Aquatic Invasive Species Clearinghouse (AK Aqua) is a database and mapping application that provides temporal and geospatial information for invasive aquatic species in Alaska.
-Taxa profiles and associated planning documents are provided for many of the species listed in AK Aqua.
-These data are primarily intended to support the identification of problem species, thus promoting early detection and rapid response across Alaska.
-Data are also used in a variety of research and modeling activities.
+The Alaska Aquatic Invasive Species Clearinghouse (AK Aqua) is a database and mapping application that provides temporal and geospatial information for invasive freshwater aquatic species in Alaska.
+AK Aqua also provides a list of aquatic invasive species along with management and planning documents that support on‑the‑ground decision‑making.
+These data are primarily intended to support the identification of problem species and affected geographic regions, thus promoting early detection and rapid response across Alaska.

-The AK Aqua products are the result of an ongoing cooperation among the U.S. Fish and Wildlife Service, the Alaska Department of Natural Resources, KBNERR, and ACCS, in support of the Alaska Invasive Species Partnership (AKISP) and the Alaska Aquatic Nuisance Species Management Plan.
-KBNERR administers the mapping application, database, and website associated with the project, while project funding is granted by collaborators.
+The AK Aqua products are the result of an ongoing cooperation among the U.S. Fish and Wildlife Service, the Alaska Department of Natural Resources, Alaska Department of Fish and Game, KBNERR and ACCS, in support of the Alaska Invasive Species Partnership (AKISP) and the Alaska Aquatic Nuisance Species Management Plan.
+ACCS administers the mapping application, database, and website associated with the project, while project funding is granted by collaborators.

-Alaska Aquatic Invasive Species Clearinghouse Alaska Aquatic Invasive Species Clearinghouse
+Alaska Aquatic Invasive Species Clearinghouse Alaska Aquatic Invasive Species Clearinghouse.
+Curated, long-term dataset.

-aquatic invasive species list Aquatic Invasive Species List
+aquatic invasive species list Aquatic Invasive Species List.
+Comprehensive list of non-native marine and freshwater aquatic invasive species.

 For questions or comments, including procedures for managing or submitting data, please contact Kim Schuster.